1. Home

 2. Work with Tasks

-3. Calendar of tasks and subtasks
+3. Freelo Calendar of tasks and subtasks

-Calendar of tasks and subtasks
+Freelo Calendar of tasks and subtasks

 Both tasks and smart subtasks can have a due date.

-Example of Freelo Calendar in month view.
+Freelo Calendar in a month view.

-Example of Freelo Calendar in month view.
+Freelo Calendar in a month view.

-Plan tasks without a due date
+Plan tasks without due date

 How to schedule a task due date in Calendar.